sienar-cms/sienar/docs/guides/plugin-providers/adding-dashboard-items.md

 Sienar enables deverlopers to create dashboards for their plugins (or alter dashboards for other plugins) with the `IDashboardProvider` interface.

+> [!NOTE]
-**NOTE**: A lot of the information contained in this guide assumes knowledge of several menu-related classes discussed in the previous section.
+> A lot of the information contained in this guide assumes knowledge of several menu-related classes discussed in the previous section.
 If you haven't already, please read our guide on [adding menu items](adding-menu-items.md) before continuing.

 ## Overview